Japanese cruiser Yahagi (1942)

 Yahagi (矢矧) was an which served with the Imperial Japanese Navy (IJN) during World War II.
+Yahagi served a short but notable career, escorting aircraft carriers at the battle of the Philippine Sea in June 1944, before serving in the battle of Leyte Gulf later that October where she helped to sink the destroyer USS Johnston.

+In April 1945, Yahagi served as the largest escort to the Yamato - the largest and most powerful battleship ever constructed - during her doomed final mission.
+Ultimately, the formation was attacked by nearly 400 American carrier aircraft, and Yahagi was sunk to 12 bombs and 7 torpedoes, joining Yamato and four destroyers.
+Captain Tameichi Hara survived Yahagi's sinking and detailed her final mission in his autobiography "Japanese Destroyer Captain".

 Background

 Yahagi was the third of four vessels completed in the Agano class of light cruisers, which were intended to replace increasingly obsolete light cruisers in the Imperial Japanese Navy.
 Funding was authorized in the 4th Naval Armaments Supplement Programme of 1939, although construction was delayed due to lack of capacity in Japanese shipyards.
 Like other vessels of her class, Yahagi was intended for use as the flagship of a destroyer flotilla.